MotivatedBlueBoy/CME538-Big-Project/README.md

 **Notes:** When using the Youtube API/TMDB, please refer to the guide below for additional resources for help.

 ## Usage
+Use the 4 ipynb if you want to specific a date you want to get data for.
+After running the data extraction, put the files in their respective folders.
+Run the model, and have a peek at the results!
 ## Dependencies

 - Python 3.8+